 Students are responsible for all expenses associated with clinical education.
-These expenses may include site health requirements, criminal background checks, transportation, meals, housing, and professional clinical attire.
+These expenses may include site health requirements, criminal background checks, transportation, meals, housing, access to onboarding systems, and professional clinical attire.
 These expenses are items in the expense budget used to determine need for financial aid.
 Students can contact NU Financial Aid to adjust their financial aid to meet expenses associated with clinical education coursework.